CatotronExists/Scrimotron/README.md

 ## Dev Branch
 Currently working on v1.1.0 - Multi Scrim\
-Estimated Release: Early May 2024
+Estimated Release: May 29th 2024

 **Versioning**
 Dev Versions (v1.x.x-dx) are likely to have breaking issues\